kgateway-dev/kgateway/docs/content/advanced_configuration/wasm.md

 {{% notice note %}}
 This feature is considered incredibly experimental.
 It uses a fork of Envoy which does not have any official support.
-It is meant to show off the potential of WASM filtes, and how they will integrate with Gloo going forward.
+It is meant to show off the potential of WASM filters, and how they will integrate with Gloo going forward.
 {{% /notice %}}

 ### Configuration

-Getting started with Envoy is simple, it requires setting one new value in the gloo helm chart.
+Getting started with WASM is simple, it requires setting one new value in the gloo helm chart.

 The easiest way to install with this value is using helm 3 as follows:
 {{< tabs >}}
-{{< tab name="helm 3" codelang="shell script">}}
+{{< tab name="helm" codelang="shell script">}}
 helm repo add gloo https://storage.googleapis.com/solo-public-helm

 helm repo update